Buying Property in Singapore – The Process and Property Tax

 As for resale market, the seller pays a typical market rate of 2% of contracted price as sales commission.
 The buyer pays 1% of contracted price as service fee.
 Do note that, the above mentioned is the market rate.
 Nevertheless, the final commission rate can be discussed further with agents.

-Can I apply u003cstrongu003ebank loanu003c/strongu003e from Singapore banks as foreigner, and how much I can loan?
+Can I apply bank loan from Singapore banks as foreigner, and how much I can loan?

 Yes.
 Foreigners can indeed apply for mortgages in Singapore.
 Regardless of nationality, there are limits on the loan to value (LTV) ratio of your mortgage, as well as mandated minimum cash downpayments.
 This is set by Monetary Authority of Singapore (MAS).